 The connection between the pile and the loading equipment shall be constructed in such a manner as to provide strength equal to the maximum load which is to be applied to the pile during the test with an appropriate factor of safety on the structural design.

 If the preliminary test pile fails to meet the requirements of the Employer’s Requirements, the piling system proposed shall be considered unsatisfactory.
-The Contractor shall then submit revised proposals and calculations for the approval of the .
-Unless otherwise agreed by the any test pile which has failed the preliminary test shall be rejected and the shall instruct the Contractor to provide one or further test piles and tests to prove his modified system at no additional cost to the Employer.
+The Contractor shall then submit revised proposals and calculations for the approval of the Project Manager.
+Unless otherwise agreed by the Project Manager any test pile which has failed the preliminary test shall be rejected and the Project Manager shall instruct the Contractor to provide one or further test piles and tests to prove his modified system at no additional cost to the Employer.

 Lengths and tolerances